Know how to maintain confidentiality of information within the waste/recycling industry

 Topic Overview

-The CIWM (WAMITAB) Level 2 Certificate in Principles of Sustainable Resource Management provides a foundational understanding of how resources are managed to minimise environmental impact.
-This qualification covers the entire resource lifecycle, from extraction and production through consumption, reuse, recycling, and final disposal.
-Students will explore key legislation, such as the Waste Hierarchy and the Environmental Protection Act 1990, and learn how businesses and individuals can contribute to a circular economy.
-The course is essential for those entering the waste and resource management sector, as it equips learners with the knowledge to implement sustainable practices in real-world settings.
+The CIWM (WAMITAB) Level 3 Certificate in Principles of Sustainable Resource Management provides a comprehensive foundation in the principles and practices of managing resources sustainably.
+This qualification covers the entire resource lifecycle, from extraction and production through consumption to end-of-life management, including waste prevention, reuse, recycling, and recovery.
+It is essential for those pursuing careers in environmental management, waste management, or sustainability, as it equips learners with the knowledge to implement sustainable practices in line with UK and EU legislation, such as the Waste Hierarchy and Circular Economy principles.

 Key Concepts